Digusil/eventsearch/README.md

-**eventsearch** is a python package for detection spontanous events in time series.
+**eventsearch** is a python package for detection spontaneous events in time series.
 We programmed this to detect events that starts with an step like rising and a capacitor like recovery to a settle value.

 ![Image](https://github.com/digusil/eventsearch/example/example.png)